yukiarrr/ios-build-action/README.md

-# iOS Build Action
+# Build iOS App

-This action build iOS project. (.xcodeproj, .xcworkspace)

-And can export to ipa, so it can be continuously delivered to DeployGate and TestFlight.

-self-hosted is also supported.
-If you use self-hosted, install Xcode.
+This action builds iOS project (`.xcodeproj`, `.xcworkspace`) and exports the resulting `.ipa` file as GitHub artifact, with optional automatic upload to BrowserStack.

+Works with Ionic projects.

 ## Inputs